 “Yes, but look – it has a hole.”

 This went on for five minutes or so before I finally had enough sense to slow down and pay attention to what was going on.
 I was looking for the perfect shell, one that would excite and surprise my little explorer.
 I was getting more and more focused, and more and more frustrated with each failure.
 My son, however, was taking each shell (or piece of shell) as it came.
-He found something beautiful and exciting in each of them.
-He didn’t need the perfect shell – he was already excited and surprised, even in the midst of all the flawed shells at his feet.
+He found something beautiful and exciting in each of them and didn’t need the perfect shell.
+He was already excited and surprised, even in the midst of all the flawed shells at his feet.